mtmk/ProtobufSockets/README.md

 hundred messages per second) data streams in a ressilient fashion.
 There maybe multiple redundant publishers of the same data streams and multiple subscribers connecting to one of these publishers.
 In case a publisher goes down subscribers connects to the next available one.
-Silent netwoek failures are handled by using hearbeat messages between publisher and subscriber pairs.
+Silent network failures are handled by using hearbeat messages between publisher and subscriber pairs.
 Subscribers can also subscribe to predefined topics.
-A publisher might be publishing messages of for multiple topics and wil only sends the ones subscriber is interested in.
+A publisher might be publishing messages for multiple topics and it will only sends the ones a given subscriber is interested in.